sathwik-hpe/hol-poc-please-delete/clouddevprep/07_CLOUDFORMATION.md

 # AWS CloudFormation (Infrastructure as Code) ☁️

 ## Why This Matters
-Fidelity requires **"Terraform and AWS CloudFormation"**.
+Target Company requires **"Terraform and AWS CloudFormation"**.
 CF is AWS-native IaC.

 ---